Hepatitis C: What Is It?

 Your doctor can tell if you have the condition with a simple blood test.
 If the test says you have hep C, your doctor will likely do other tests to confirm you have it, so you can start treatment right away.

-Drugs called antivirals treat hepatitis C. A new drug, Harvoni, is a once-daily pill that combines Sovaldi (sofosbuvir) and ledipasvir.
-It cures the disease in most people in 8-12 weeks.
-Other options include a combination of Sovaldi, Olysio (simeprevir), interferon, and/or Rebetol (ribavirin).
+Drugs called antivirals treat hepatitis C. The new drug Zepatier (which combines elbasvir and grazoprevir) and Harvoni (which combines Sovaldi (sofosbuvir) and ledipasvir) are once-daily pills.
+Both have been found to cure the disease in most people in 8-12 weeks.
+Other options include daclatasvir (Daklinza), interferon, ombitasvir-paritaprevir-ritonavir (Technivie), ombitasvir-paritaprevir-ritonavir-dasabuvir (Viekira Pak),a combination of Sovaldi, Olysio (simeprevir), and/or Rebetol (ribavirin).
 Ask your doctor what's best for you, based on your medical needs and insurance coverage, since these medications are pricey.

 Taking Care of Yourself